worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 For each external dataset used, authors are expected to provide a full data citation.
 This should include a URL for publicly available datasets, or clear instructions on how to compile or request access for datasets that cannot be redistributed, or require purchase or human approval.

-Any original data generated for the publication that is owned by the World Bank **must** also be deposited in one of the Bank’s official repositories:
+Any original data generated for the publication that is owned by the World Bank **must** be deposited in one of the Bank’s official repositories (a copy of the data may be shared with the Reproducibility Team directly, to facilitate the verification process):

 -	[Microdata Library (MDL)](https://microdatalib.worldbank.org/index.php/data-deposit) for survey data
 - [Development Data Hub (DDH)](https://datacatalog.worldbank.org/int/data/add) for geospatial, administrative, time series, and other types of data